Georgia Department of Community Affairs (DCA) Programs:

 Additional Information:

-• USDA Loans: 0% down in eligible rural Georgia areas; income limits apply.
+- USDA Loans: 0% down in eligible rural areas via USDA Rural Development; verify property eligibility and income limits at rd.usda.gov.